Keith Blayney Homepage Gregynog CastleBlayney Blayney Barons Blayney History

 Henry I

-1 Henry I, BEAUCLERC (King) of ENGLAND b.1068(70) (Selby, Yourkshire); r.1100-1135; d.1Dec1135 Rouen, Son of William the Conqueror b.1027; d.9Sep1087 + (a mistress) ??Nest (4th) ferch RHYS d<1136 Dau of Rhys ap TEWDWR (Tudor) MAWR, Prince of South Wales b.0997; d.1093 (Brecknock, Breconshire) and Gwladys ferch RHIWALLON of Powys, b~1041 Gwladys (Gwladus) was the daughter of Rhiwallon ap CYNFYN of Powys [287].
+1 🤴 Henry I, BEAUCLERC (King) of ENGLAND b.1068(70) (Selby, Yourkshire); r.1100-1135; d.1Dec1135 Rouen, Son of William the Conqueror b.1027; d.9Sep1087 + (a mistress "unknown woman de Caen") ??Nest (4th) ferch RHYS d<1136 Dau of Rhys ap TEWDWR (Tudor) MAWR, Prince of South Wales b.0997; d.1093 (Brecknock, Breconshire) and Gwladys ferch RHIWALLON of Powys, b~1041 Gwladys (Gwladus) was the daughter of Rhiwallon ap CYNFYN of Powys [287].
 Co-ruler of Gwynedd and Powys with his Brother Bleddyn ap Cynfyn in 1063, d.1068 Rhiwallon Coat of Arms: Ermine, a lion rampant, sa. (see Blayney Room) [Although John Blayney obviously believed the Welsh Nest v.
 RHYS was Earl Robert's mother, Oscar Mitchell [50] has demonstrated that there is considerable doubt that Nest was the mother of Robert, Earl of Glouchester, as some records show his mother as the daughter of a citizen of Caen [50]], perhaps Sibyl, dau of Robert Corbet, burgess of Caen [614], while Crouch [615] [619]

 Robert, Earl of